Manor of Bideford: Richard de Grenville (fl. 1295)

 Richard de Grenville (son) (fl.
 1295), who married Jane Trewent, daughter and heiress of William Trewent of Blisland, Cornwall, in the hundred of Trigg Minor, situated 5 miles north-east of Bodmin.
 A roll of arms from the reign of King Edward III states: Monsire Esteine de Trewent, port les armes de Tyes, a trois egles de gules a double teste. ("Monsieur Stephen de Trewent bears the arms of de Tyes, three eagles with two heads gules").
-These are the arms shown in the 19th century stained glass window in Kilkhampton Church shown impaled by Grenville.
+These are the arms shown in the 19th century stained glass window in St James Church, Kilkhampton, shown impaled by Grenville.
 He left four sons: